dnitsch/collectd-ping-identity/README.md

 The plugin by default accepts most metrics, though you should enable/disable the ones you wish you use - refer to the templates.

 `Hostname`  and `LastRefreshTime` are ignored by design.

+SAMPLE OUTPUT:
+===

+Using collectd writers you can write a number of systems, examples below are using the cloudwatch.

+Ping Access Memory

+Ping Access CPU

+Ping Access Applications/OpenConnections